(Boris Books, x + 150pp, $14.96 Australian, ISBN 0 646 25882 6)

 Thick smoke and the babble of the crowd.

-Nobody really talking, just whoops of the winner and the groans of the near misses.
+Nobody really talking, just whoops of the winner and the groans of

 Two pairs and a loser for me.